diab-ma/linkedlens/README.md

 Click the LinkedLens icon in your toolbar to see the dashboard.
 You'll get a quick look at your feed stats — how many genuine posts vs engagement bait.
 You can see which posts got classified and reanalyze anytime you want.

 ### Controls
+Includes:

-Toggle the extension on and off if you want to disable it.
+A toggle the extension on and off if you want to disable it.

-Toggle "Auto-hide bait posts" to automatically hide the junk.
+A toggle "Auto-hide bait posts" to automatically hide posts labled as bait.

-Click "Reanalyze Feed" to run the analysis again.
+A click "Reanalyze Feed" to run the analysis again.

 ### Settings